lockc/java-osgi/ddf/ddf-xml-input-transformer/README.md

 ### Deploy to DDF Instance

-Once you have built the project we can now actually deploy the bundle into a proper running instance of DDF.
+Once you have built the project you can now actually deploy the bundle into a proper running instance of DDF.

 Assuming you have: